lightningj-org/btc-lab-blog/simpleonlinewallet/index.md

 *IMPORTANT* This is only for fun test project and never intended for any real funds.

 First part of the guide is how to get starting with the project with a few tips in using Cargo.
+Then some overview of using the wallet before going through some tips and tricks on developing the functionality.